boolean-uk/tdd-bobs-bagels/domain-model.md

 When I go to checkout I'd like to know the total sum of the bagels in my basket
 ```

+### Extension 2
+As a Bob's Bagels manager,
+So that I can meet legal requirement to run my business
+I'd like to print for my customers receipts with the store's name, order date and time, and price for each item and in total, ending with a thank-you

 ## Domain model